ryanozx/tp/docs/UserGuide.md

 We have added some annotations in <span style="color:red">red</span> so that you can understand the app visually.
 ![Ui](images/Ui-annotated.png)

-6. You can try typing some commands into the command box and pressing "enter" to execute.
-We have listed down some commands for you to try. <br>
+6. Try typing some commands into the command box and pressing "enter" to execute.
+Here are some commands to start with.
- - `help`: Opens the help window.
+ - `help` : Opens the help window.
+See [getting help](#getting-help) for more details.
+ - `list` : Lists all contacts.
+See [list](#find-an-employee-record) for more information.
- - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`: Adds an employee named `John Doe` to the employee list.
+ - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the employee list.
+See [add](#add-an-employee-record) for more details.
- - `list`: Lists all employees.
- - `add-leave 1 title/medical leave start/2023-11-11 end/2023-11-11`: Adds a leave entry for the first employee in the current employee list.
+ - `add-leave 1 title/medical leave start/2023-11-11 end/2023-11-11` : Adds an leave entry for the first employee in the current employee list.
 Note that the default leave status is `PENDING`.
+See [add-leave](#add-a-leave-record) for more information.
- - `delete 2`: Deletes the second employee shown in the current employee list and any leave requests associated with the second employee.
+ - `delete 3` : Deletes the 3rd employee shown in the current employee list.
+See [delete](#delete-an-employee-record) for more details.
+ - `clear` : Deletes all employees and leaves.
+See [clear](#resetting-hrmate) for more information.
+ - `import` : Imports data from a csv file to HRMate.
+See [import/export employee records](#import-export-employee-records) for more details.
- - `exit`: Exits the app.
+ - `exit` : Exits the app.
+See [exit](#exit-hrmate) for more information.

 For new users, especially first-time users, it is very important and helpful to read through the [How to interpret command formats?](#how-to-interpret-command-formats).
 This section provides a detailed overview of the overall structure of all commands used in HRmate.